austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 ![setuid-bit-binaries](img/setuid-bit-binaries.png)

-We notice unsual ` docker ` binary with setuid, searching online with the reference <https://gtfobins.github.io/gtfobins/docker/#suid> showing we are able to exploit such ` docker ` binary with setuid bit to escalate privilege to root.
+We notice unusual ` docker ` binary with setuid, searching online with the reference <https://gtfobins.github.io/gtfobins/docker/#suid> showing we are able to exploit such ` docker ` binary with setuid bit to escalate privilege to root.

 ![docker-setuid](img/docker-setuid.png)